ranaxdev/Fluid-Sim/README.md

 ### Integration Scheme

-The velocity and position are updated using the leapfrog integration scheme which is describes by the following equations
+The velocity and position are updated using the leapfrog integration scheme which is described by the following equations

 <img src="https://github.com/ranaxdev/Fluid-Sim/blob/main/Res/leapfrog.png" alt="Force" style="width:25%;"/>